Unitarian Memorial Church

 Unitarian Memorial Church is a historic church on 102 Green Street in Fairhaven, Massachusetts, home to the Unitarian Universalist Society of Fairhaven.

 The congregation was founded in 1819, moved into the Washington Street Christian Meetinghouse in 1832, and called its first minister in 1840.
 The Reverend María Uitti McCabe is its currently serving minister, and the Society President is Keith Murphy.
 UUSF is a member congregation of the Boston-based Unitarian Universalist Association, and a designated GLBTQA Welcoming Congregation, a UUA Honor Congregation, and a part of the Green Sanctuary movement.
 Services are held in the neo-Gothic sanctuary at 10:00 a.m. from September through mid-June each year.
 The church was added to the National Register of Historic Places in 1996.

-The Unitarian Memorial Church in Fairhaven was built, financed and donated to the Unitarians in 1904 by Henry H. Rogers in memory of his mother, Mary Eldredge Huttleston.
+The Unitarian Memorial Church in Fairhaven was built, financed and donated to the Unitarians in 1904 by Henry H. Rogers in memory of his mother.
 The church was designed by Boston architect Charles Brigham in a Gothic Revival style.
-It is 1014 ft in height, 100 ft long in body and 53 ft wide.
+It is 114 ft in height, 100 ft long in body and 53 ft wide.
 The nave is 32 ft wide and 71 ft long.
 The main aisle is 62 ft long and 6 ft wide.
-The church, parish house and former parsonage (now Harrop Center) of the Unitarian Society are so placed as to form three sides of a quadrangle, set among well-kept lawns and shrubbery.
-Granite (locally quarried) with Indiana limestone decorative carvings dominate the exterior while marble and limestone carvings dominate the interior.
-All stonework artistry was created by forty-five Italian craftsmen brought to Fairhaven by Rogers.
+The church, parish house and former parsonage (now Harrop Center) of the Unitarian Society are so placed as to form three sides of a quadrangle.
+There is a tower over 165 ft high, with eleven bells.

-Sanctuary

-All the woodwork in the sanctuary is English bog oak carved by forty-five Bavarian craftsmen.
-No two carvings are alike on the thirty-two pews, the ornate pulpit, the organ pipe cases, the choir screen or the doors.

-In the rafters above the pews are ten wooden angels covered in beaten gold.
-Each ten-foot-high angel holds articles and bear inscriptions symbolizing ten attributes of the intellectual life.

-The south entrance has twelve bronze symbols of the zodiac inlaid in the marble floor.

-Tower

-The great tower, over 165 ft high, of sparkling granite and carved limestone, is a landmark for many miles.
-There are one hundred eighty granite steps leading to the tower.
-In this tower is a finely adjusted D Chime of eleven bells.
-They weigh a total of 14,000 lb and are played (struck) by iron hammers.
-The bells were cast by Chester Meneelly of the Meneelly Bell Company of Troy, New York.
-The original ringer's gallery is still in the tower even though the bells are now played both by hand or electronically from a small room in the sanctuary.